-Having recently visited Trevi during their black celery and sausage sagra, I came home with three large bunches of black celery that I turned into a number of dishes, one being celery pesto.
+Having recently visited Trevi during their black celery and sausage sagra, I came home with three large bunches of black celery that I turned into a number of dishes, one being this tasty celery and sausage pasta.
 The celery in Trevi, called apium graveolous, is quite famous across Italy and is only grown on the outskirts of town.
 It has become such a specialty item that has now been designated as one of the 15 or so IGP (Indicazione Geografica Protetta) products in Umbria.
 This basically means black celery can only be grown in this small designated area.

-Any celery would work in this pesto and by adding parsley you can duplicate the darker color and more intense flavor that the black celery from Trevi brings.
+Any celery would work in this sauce and by adding parsley you can duplicate the darker color and more intense flavor that the black celery from Trevi brings.

 - 2 Tablespoons Olive Oil

 - 4 Sausage Links, Meat Removed From the Casings